dart-archive/polymer-core-and-paper-examples/README.md

 https://github.com/dart-lang/polymer-core-and-paper-examples,
 then you can use the `pub` command to run demos.

-If you only want to run a few demos, then you can edit `pubspec.yaml` to comment out (using `#`) all the entrypoints except the ones you need.
+If you only want to run a few examples, then you can edit `pubspec.yaml` and add them to the `entry_points` list.
+This will greatly reduce your build times.

 To run a demo: